How to scale your testing:

 Further, we focus only on the most crucial points.
 It is functionality typically QA engineers are interested in the most and which will show the best side of our test management.

 After you have connected the project, you can bind the test to a Jira issue.
-To do this, select project, click on Suite and select the failed test.
-In the drop-down menu, click Link to Issue.
+To do this, select the project, and repeat the same steps as needed with a menu.
 You can then link to an existing Issue or click create a new one.

 Creating JIRA Issue for a Failed Run